patrykmalcher/buses-in-warsaw/README.md

 ## Description

-Aim of the project is to collect data about buses in Warsaw and analyse them.
+Aim of the project is to collect information about buses in Warsaw and analyse it.
 <br>
 Project is composed of 2 parts:
 1. Data collector